Contract Period: Everything You Need to Know

 Many people don't want to be locked into automatic renewals.
 It's too easy to get busy and forget to review a contract.
 While notification software can help with this, not everyone will take advantage of it.
 It's usually best to avoid these types of contracts whenever possible.
 Look for agreements that have a set beginning and end when possible.

 If you need help with a contract period, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.